gap-packages/rcwa/readme.txt

 groups and certain divisible torsion groups.
 It also contains finitely gene- rated groups with unsolvable membership problem.
-The group which is generated by all  class transpositions  -  these are involutions  which interchange two disjoint  residue classes  -  is a simple group which contains  groups of all mentioned types  and whose class of isomorphism types of  subgroups is closed under the above operations.
+The group which is generated by all  class transpositions  -  these are involutions  which interchange two disjoint residue classes -  is a simple group which has subgroups of all men- tioned types and whose class of isomorphism types of  subgroups is closed un- der the above operations.

 Despite of the contents of the preceding paragraph,  only comparatively basic facts  about the structure of  residue class-wise affine groups  are known so